Evaluative adverbs: lamentablemente, necesariamente, personalmente...

 Exceptions!

-1. Adverbs never change their form.
+1. Adverbs never change form.

 Exercise 1: Multiple choice